-What is Islamic finance?
+What is Islamic finance and banking?

 Islamic finance, or Shari’a-compliant banking and finance, is a system that follows the principles of Islamic law (Sharia).
 Islamic finance is based on ethical and moral principles that promote fairness, justice, and social welfare.
 Islamic finance is considered beneficial for overall economic growth.